 Motorcyclists are an extremely vulnerable group of road users; they aren’t protected by an outer shell the way like other vehicles are and can be much lighter/smaller.
 These characteristics, as well as many more come together to make motorcycle riding risky and therefore more accidents are expected.

-For example the government released a figure in 2006 stating per mile travelled, there were 35 times more fatalities from bike accidents than from car.
+For example, the government released a figure in 2006 stating per mile travelled, there were 35 times more fatalities from bike accidents than from a car.

 There are quite a few reasons why biking is a dangerous activity, We Buy Any Bike have come up with a few to mention: